zeroDivZero/notes-swift/notes/Combine/1_basics.md

 ```

 If specified no threshold, new publisher type is `Result<Success, Failure>.Publisher` (`Result<[Output], Never>.Publisher` in this example), returns all values or error.
 Warning: uses unbounded memory.

+## Other Foundation Types

+There are other Foundation types that expose their functionality through publishers, such as `Timer` and `URLSession`.